socraticDevBlog/eng_blog/src/pages/posts/080-git-is-not-a-hammer.md

 lots of other miracle cures are fallacies used by management to buy time to mitigate their failure to deliver value to stakeholders

-### my wishes for the industry
+### my wish for the industry

-By firing most of Twitter's staff, Elon Musk showed the industry that most people in tech are dead weight.
+By firing most of Twitter's staff, Elon Musk showed the industry that a lot of people in tech are dead weight.
 Renamed "X", Twitter is still running, ain't it??

 My wishes for the industry are similar to the axioms stated above.